 All LA County youth have access to information, resources, opportunities and support systems that lead to successful employment in the creative workforce.

-Over the next 18 months, this workgroup plans to:
+Over the next 18 months, this workgroup will achieve the following objectives:

 - Convene stakeholders so that the field becomes more knowledgeable about the different entities working in this space, their successes and their challenges.